jsakarvadia/jsakarvadia.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jay Sakarvadia | A Personal Website""
+title: "Jay Sakarvadia | A Personal Website"
 author_profile: true
 redirect_from:
   - /about/